-The subject site has a northern and an eastern adjoining property.
-The proposed dual occupancy has been primarily oriented to the northern rear boundary and as a result of this orientation, the proposal would not adversely impact on the privacy of the eastern adjoining property.
+The subject site adjoins other residential allotments to the east, north and west.
+The eastern and western adjoining properties were vacant at time of inspection although a dual occupancy is proposed on the western adjoining allotment (DA-2023/527).
+The proposed dual occupancy has been oriented to the northern rear boundary.
+As a result of this orientation, the proposal would not adversely impact on the privacy of the eastern or western adjoining properties.
 With regards to impacts on the northern adjoining property, impacts of overlooking are minimised as a result of:-

-- the first floor being setback from the rear elevation; - the change in natural ground level; and - the existing vegetation on the adjoining site and proposed vegetation within the rear setback of the subject site.
+- the first floor being setback from the rear elevation; - the change in natural ground level; and - the existing vegetation on the subject and adjoining site and proposed vegetation within the rear setback of the subject site.

-These site and design features are illustrated in an extract of a plan prepared by MacCormick + AssociatesArchitects shown in Figure 5.
+These site and design features are illustrated in an extract of a plan prepared by MacCormick + Associates Architects shown in Figure 5.